bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 We’ll have a look at a few examples to illustrate this.

+### Example: push actions to the model layer - Mahmuda's version

+- > This example comes from code I wrote
+  - > (always a fruitful place to look for examples of how not to do it…),
+  - for a booking system.
+    - After adding place details to your basket,:
+      - you can choose to “Book now”,
+      - or “Put on shelf”.

 ...

 ### Example: push filtering to the model layer